MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 ## Complete the APN/COSA update spreadsheet

-The APN update spreadsheet is used to gather the required information so Microsoft can update the COSA or the APN database appropriately.
+The APN update spreadsheet is used to gather the required information so Microsoft can update the COSA database appropriately.
 This spreadsheet is included in your submission request to Microsoft.
 MOs should send all information to target all devices to Microsoft when submitting an APN update, if applicable.

 Use the following link to download the latest APN update spreadsheet: <https://go.microsoft.com/fwlink/p/?linkid=851213>